restlessronin/dc-web-infra/README.md

-# webapp-infra-dc
+# dc-web-infra

-Manages Docker Compose-based infrastructure for web applications, including configurations for common services like Nginx, PostgreSQL, and Certbot, along with app-specific Docker Compose files and environment settings.
+Docker compose based infrastructure for web applications, including common services like nginx, postgres, and certbot.
+A blueprint for per-app compose files and environment settings can be used to add additional apps.

 ## Prerequisites